ctappy/ranNUM/README.md

 #Random number generator

-use 6500 random stock prices and 10000 random city temperatures. randomness between up to 1-100 is accurate but I have not implemented scaling beyond that yet.
+Uses 6500 random stock prices and 10000 random city temperatures.
+Randomness between up to 1-100 is accurate but I have not implemented scaling beyond that yet.
 In a future release I will add up to a million unless someone requests otherwise.

 #Requires:
 Internet connection